You are currently viewing Include Bonus Content – For Increased Sales & Satisfaction

 What Is Bonus Content?

-Bonus content is extra goods and services that you offer to your course buyers for free.
-Customers will see that if they buy this course for a certain price, it also includes value of these extra free goodies.
+Bonus content is extra goods and services you offer course buyers for free.
+Customers will see that if they buy this course for a certain price, it also includes the value of these extra free goodies.

-In most cases, bonus materials make the course more valuable but at the same price.
-Bonuses help students learn and get started and complete their goals faster.
+Bonus content makes the course more valuable but at the same price.
+Bonuses help students learn get started and complete their goals faster.
 It can also help them learn related material that is useful to that target market.

 https://verosky.net